Josta/jst_assets/README.rst

 ============

 1. Install the extension from TER (or Github)
-2. When installing from Github, you may have to run Composer to build the vendor directory.
+2. If you're installing from Github master, you will have to run ``composer install`` to build the vendor directory.
 3. Configure the extension in the Extension Manager